 COVID-19 is an infectious disease caused by a newly discovered strain of coronavirus, a group of related viruses commonly carried by animals and occasionally transmitted to humans.
-First originating in the Wuhan province of China in mid-November, the coronavirus has spread to at least 177 countries, developing into a global pandemic.
+First originating in the Wuhan province of China in mid-November of 2019, COVID-19 has now spread throughout the world.
 As you may be aware, COVID-19 is a respiratory illness that is relatively minor in most cases but can lead to severe illness, organ failure and even death in others.
 While symptoms for the coronavirus vary, the most common include fever, shortness of breath or chest tightness, and newly developed coughs.
-The virus predominately affects individuals over the age of 65, people with compromised immune systems, and those with underlying health conditions.
+The virus most severely affects individuals over the age of 65, people with compromised immune systems, and those with underlying health conditions.
 However, all populations are at risk of being infected by COVID-19 and should take necessary precautions to prevent the spread of the virus for their own health and the health of those around them.

 The spread of the coronavirus is an extremely serious situation, one that has upended everyday life in the United States and throughout the world.
 While I remain optimistic that we will recover from this deadly virus, it is essential that we listen to the guidelines communicated to us by the White House and our country’s health officials in order to curb the spread and overall impact of COVID-19.
 Additionally, it is critically important to ensure our medical providers and workers have all the necessary equipment they need, including N95 respirators, surgical masks, gloves, ventilators, and testing capabilities in order to safely and effectively respond to this crisis.
 As your Representative in Congress, I am committed to ensuring the health and well-being of every individual impacted by this virus in the Sixth District, the state of Wisconsin, and the country as a whole.